Our work in Kenya

 “Development happens through jobs,” says the World Bank.
 Our entrepreneurs make their own success, breaking the cycle of dependency

-Every business we help create in Kenya benefits an average of five family members – young, old and everywhere in between
+Every business we help create in Kenya benefits an average of four family members – young, old and everywhere in between

 Your donation at work